ozanMSFT/pytorch-wiki/pr-process/Finding-Or-Reporting-Issues.md

 <!-- Source: https://github.com/pytorch/pytorch/wiki/%5BDraft%5D-The-PyTorch-Contribution-Process#contributing-faq -->

+No, but please leave a note on the issue when working on it so others are aware.

-Absolutely not.
-Nor do we "lock" issues and only allow a single person to work on them.
+We don't "lock" issues and only allow a single person to work on them.
 Even if an issue is assigned you are free to work on it and submit a pull request for it.
 If there are multiple pull requests addressing the same issue then the one that is the highest quality (or that came first, if multiple